 If the gloomy stories of the Covid-19 stress you out, know that you are not alone.
 In this crisis, it’s normal to feel scared, anxious, or confused.
 However, if you don’t deal with this stress constructively, you might develop depression – even heart problems.

 To make matters worse, unresolved stress can also lead to acne.
 According to dermatologist Dr. Adam Friedman, this state of mind can boost the release of corticotropin-releasing hormone (CRH).
 This hormone can bind to the skin's oil glands, thereby increasing sebum production.
 The result?
 Pimples here and there.

-With that being said, the best way to get rid of quarantine-related acne is to manage stress.
+With that being said, the best way to get rid of quarantine-related acne is to know how to get rid of stress acne.
 Here are some tips that can help you get through the stresses of Covid-19, according to the World Health Organization:

 Being stuck at home means you’re not able to walk as much as you did before.
 Your usual 10,000 steps at work might currently be at 100.
 Heck, it might even be lesser, depending on your mood.

 While exercise by itself cannot prevent acne, the Anxiety and Depression Association of America states that it can help alleviate the stress that exacerbates acne.

 No gym?
 No problem!
 For your cardio, you could try imitating a YouTube exercise tutorial.